gmcgoldr/algorand-tut/docs/applications.md

 which happens only when a call is made to an app not yet on the chain.

 A `NoOp` call with an argument at index 0 which matches an invocation name will invoke that branch.
-A `NoOp` call without an argument at index 0, or an argument which doesn't match any invocation name, will invoke the default invocation branch.
+A `NoOp` call without no argument at index 0, or an argument which doesn't match any invocation name, will invoke the default invocation branch.